-Lawyer: ICE agent shot unarmed Chicago man as he opened door
+Lawyer: ICE agent shot unarmed Chicago man

 Chicago — Federal immigration officials say an agent shot and wounded a man after he pointed a gun at agents trying to make an arrest in a Chicago home, but the wounded man’s attorney said he was unarmed and targeted for no apparent reason.